inyongwoo327/capstones2025/cicdAWSTerraform/README.md

 - Configure aws access and secret keys locally
 - Install node and vue for backend and frontend

-(2) Grant new AWS IAM User account to the mentor
+(2) Set up Admin IAM user and grant new AWS IAM User account to the mentor
-- IAM User and Role (Permissions)
+- Assign role (Permissions) to Admin and an IAM User account (Mentor)
 - Attach policies
 - Send temporary credentials to the mentor